arduino-paso-bajo-exponencial

-We have been discussing how to reduce noise in measurements through multiple sampling and the application of filters such as the moving average filter.
+We have been discussing for a few posts how to reduce noise in measurements using multiple sampling and applying filters like the moving average filter.

-In this post, we will see the Exponential Moving Average (EMA) filter.
-The EMA filter is one of the most widely used in digital electronics due to its good results combined with an incredibly simple and efficient implementation.
+In this post, we are going to look at the EMA (Exponential Moving Average) filter.
+The EMA exponential filtering is one of the most used in digital electronics due to its good results combined with an incredibly simple and efficient implementation.

-The EMA filter consists in obtaining a filtered value from a measurement by applying the following expression:
+The EMA filter consists of obtaining a filtered value from a measurement by applying the following expression

 Where An is the filtered value, An-1 is the previous filtered value, M is the sampled value of the signal to be filtered, and alpha is a factor between 0 and 1.

-Therefore, the EMA filter provides a contribution of “new” information through the measurement M, and a smoothing effect based on the memory provided by the previous filtered value An-1.
-The result of an EMA filter is a smoothed signal where the amount of smoothing depends on the alpha factor, as we will analyze later.
+Therefore, the EMA filter presents an input of “new” information through the measurement M, and a smoothing effect based on the memory provided by the previous filtered value An-1.
+The result of an EMA exponential filter is a smoothed signal where the amount of smoothing depends on the alpha factor, as we will analyze later.

-Like all filters that smooth a signal (not exclusive to the EMA filter), we can use the exponential filter as a low pass filter, that is, an algorithm that (ideally) allows frequency components lower than a cutoff frequency to pass.
+Like all filters that smooth a signal (it is not exclusive to the EMA filter) we can use the exponential filter as a low-pass filter, that is, an algorithm that (ideally) passes frequency components below a cutoff frequency.

-We can use the low pass filter to eliminate high-frequency noise superimposed on the signal, which can be used to improve sensor measurements and communications, among other uses.
+We can use the low-pass filter to eliminate high-frequency noise superimposed on the signal, which we can use to improve sensor measurements and communications, among other uses.

-Unfortunately, no real filter is perfect and the filters we can generate in reality have limitations that deviate from ideal behavior.
+Unfortunately, no real filter is perfect and the filters we can generate in reality have limitations that move them away from ideal behavior.

-Additionally, even if we could create an ideal filter, it does not mean that we could completely eliminate the noise, since certain frequencies can overlap with the frequencies of interest of the signal itself (the actual variations of the signal).
+Furthermore, even if we could generate an ideal filter, it would not mean we could completely eliminate noise, as certain frequencies may overlap with the frequencies of interest of the signal itself (the real variations of the signal).

-Although less common, it is also possible to obtain a high pass filter, that is, to eliminate frequencies lower than a cutoff frequency.
+Although less common, it is also possible to obtain a high-pass filter, that is, to eliminate frequencies below a cutoff frequency.

-A high pass filter can be used, for example, to digitally eliminate the direct current component of a signal (bias), slow variations compared to the frequency of interest, detection of abrupt changes in the signal, among others.
+A high-pass filter can serve, for example, to digitally remove the direct current component (bias) of a signal, slow variations compared to the frequency of interest, detection of abrupt changes in the signal, among others.

-Of course, in the real world, it is also impossible to build an ideal high pass filter.
-In the (very common) case of building the high pass filter from a low pass filter, the limitations we will obtain are the result of the low pass filter used.
+Of course, in the real world it is also impossible to build an ideal high-pass filter.
+In the case (very frequent) of building the high-pass filter from a low-pass filter, the limitations we will obtain are the result of those of the low-pass filter used.

 Influence of the Alpha Factor

-The alpha factor conditions the behavior of the exponential filter and is related to the filter cutoff frequency.
-However, a simple relationship is not always possible, since it depends on the sampling time of our system, which is initially unknown and possibly variable between cycles.
+The Alpha factor conditions the behavior of the exponential filter and is related to the cutoff frequency of the filter.
+However, a simple relationship is not always possible since it depends on the sampling time of our system, which, in principle, is unknown and possibly variable between cycles.

 Quantitatively: